coreboot/coreboot/Documentation/lessons/lesson2.md

 If you are using HTTP, instead, select **http** from the tabs under "Project coreboot" and run the command that appears

-After it finishes cloning, "cd coreboot" will take you into the local git repository.
-Run "make gitconfig" to set up the hooks and configurations.
-For example, you will be asked to run the following commands to set your username and email.
+Now is a good time to configure your global git identity, if you haven't already.

 	git config --global user.name "Your Name"
 	git config --global user.email "Your Email"

+Finally, enter the local git repository and set up repository specific hooks and other configurations.

+	cd coreboot
+	make gitconfig

 ## Part 4: Submit a commit